wg-osr/wg-osr.github.io/knacks.md

 - **Hunter's Mark** - As a free action once per day, mark your target as living on borrowed time.
 You have advantage on your next [level] attacks against them
 - **Sharpshooter** - Note the crosswind with precise accuracy.
 Use the next highest damage dice for ranged weapons.
 (Sling d6, Bow d8, Crossbow d10)
 - **Deft Quartermaster** - Your rations, potions, and equipment from the Dungeoneering Gear in the Starting Gear section can be bundled two to an inventory slot.
+- **Trick-Shot** - Targets only receive half of their normal cover bonus.
+When you shoot into melee, enemy combatants count as two combatants for the purposes of randomly determining who you hit. ***FIXME: Change this, players choose who they hit, it is not random***
+- **Night Vigil** - When camping, you can gain advantage on the encounter die after describing your watch routine and setting up a perimeter by means of your choosing.
+- **Skirmisher** - Immediately after you are attacked in melee, you can move up to half your speed without provoking opporunity attacks. ***Once per round.***

+---

+### Knacks of Trickery
+- **Acrobat** - You gain advantage on saves to balance, climb, leap, and tumble.
+- **Burglar** - You gain advantage on saves to hide in shadows, move silently, and climb.
+- **Backstab!** - When you attack a foe with a melee weapon who is already engaged with an ally, you inflict and additional 1d6 per level damage.
+You attack with advantage if you attack from hiding.
+- **Dungeoneer** - You have advantage on DEX saves to disable traps; assuming you have the proper tools.
+Three times per day you may ask the following questions and must be given an honest answer:
+    - Is there a trap here?
+(Yes/No)
+    - Is there a hidden door here?
+(Yes/No)
+ - **Lucky AF** - Once per day you may reroll a Critical Fail or force a foe to reroll a Critical Success that would affect you.
+ - **Evasive** - Once per round, if you can see the source, you can reduce the amount of damage taken equal to your DEX Bonus.

+---

+### Knacks of Faith
+- **Blind Faith** - Take a sacred oath with your faith/authority.
+You gain the ability to use Clerical Implements (bells, candles, herbs, etc) and gain one.
+You must hold the Clerical Implement in one hand in order to cast Prayers.
+Each time you choose this knack you gain 1 level, max 4 levels.
+- **Turn Undead**
+- **Pacifist**
+- **Hammer of The Authority**
+- **Sacred Feast**
+- **Witch Hunter**